Benny44/QPALM/README.md

 ## Code Example

 Basic demos are available for the different ways to call the solver.
-* For the mex interface of QPALM, check out examples/qpalm_mex_demo.m.
+* For the mex interface of QPALM, check out examples/qpalm_mex_demo.m and examples/qpalm_mex_nonconvex_demo.m.
 * For the C-version of QPALM, check out examples/qpalm_demo.c.
 * For the matlab version of QPALM, check out examples/qpalm_matlab_demo.m.